microsoft/fluentui/packages/react-components/MIGRATION-NOTES.md

 > **Note**: This change should not affect most users of the library.
 It only affects authors of custom render functions.

 `getSlots` now returns `null` instead of `nullRender` for slots that don't render.
-This requires that the render function check for null before rendering a slot. `getSlots` also no longer takes a second parameter listing the slot names.
+This requires that the render function checks for null before rendering a slot. `getSlots` also no longer takes a second parameter listing the slot names.

 ```diff
 const renderMyComponent = (state: MyComponentState) => {